ZeN256913/ZeN256913/README.md

-- 👋 Hi, I’m @ZeN256913 , a senior high in Shanghai,China.
+- Hi, I’m @ZeN256913 , a senior high in Shanghai,China.
-- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning OI
+- I’m interested in Python programming and currently learning OI
-- 📫 How to reach me :
+- To reach me :
 -     For email:ZZM256913@163.com
 -     For Bilibili:https://space.bilibili.com/3461562442451888